John Diefenbaker: Downfall

 The bitter divisions within the Cabinet continued, with Diefenbaker deliberating whether to call an election on the issue of American interference in Canadian politics.
 At least six Cabinet ministers favoured Diefenbaker's ouster.
 Finally, at a dramatic Cabinet meeting on Sunday, February 3, Harkness told Diefenbaker that the Prime Minister no longer had the confidence of the Canadian people, and resigned.
 Diefenbaker asked ministers supporting him to stand, and when only about half did, stated that he was going to see the Governor General to resign, and that Fleming would be the next Prime Minister.
-Green called his Cabinet colleagues a "nest of traitors", but eventually cooler heads prevailed, and the Prime Minister was urged to return and to fight the motion of non-confidence scheduled for the following day.
+Green called his Cabinet colleagues a "nest of traitors," but eventually cooler heads prevailed, and Diefenbaker was urged to return and to fight the motion of non-confidence scheduled for the following day.
 Harkness, however, persisted in his resignation.
 Negotiations with the Social Credit Party, which had enough votes to save the government, failed, and the government fell, 142–111.

 Two members of the government resigned the day after the government lost the vote.
 As the campaign opened, the Tories trailed in the polls by 15 points.
 To Pearson and his Liberals, the only question was how large a majority they would win.
 Peter Stursberg, who wrote two books about the Diefenbaker years, stated of that campaign:

 For the old Diefenbaker was in full cry.
 All the agony of the disintegration of his government was gone, and he seemed to be a giant revived by his contact with the people.
 This was Diefenbaker's finest election.
 He was virtually alone on the hustings.
 Even such loyalists as Gordon Churchill had to stick close to their own bailiwicks, where they were fighting for their political lives.

-Though the White House maintained public neutrality, privately Kennedy made it clear he desired a Liberal victory.
-Kennedy lent Lou Harris, his pollster to work for the Liberals again.
+Though the White House maintained public neutrality, Kennedy privately made it clear he desired a Liberal victory, and lent Lou Harris, his pollster to work for the Liberals again.
 On election day, April 8, 1963, the Liberals claimed 129 seats to the Tories' 95, five seats short of an absolute majority.
 Diefenbaker held to power for several days, until six Quebec Social Credit MPs signed a statement that Pearson should form the government.
 These votes would be enough to give Pearson support of a majority of the House of Commons, and Diefenbaker resigned.
 The six MPs repudiated the statement within days.
 Nonetheless, Pearson formed a government with the support of the NDP.